What Is Transcriptomics? How RNA-Seq Reveals What Microbes Are Doing

 7. Functional and pathway analysis – Enrichment tools like ClusterProfiler, GOseq, or GSEA connect DEGs to biological functions, GO terms, or KEGG pathways.

 These analyses help identify regulatory mechanisms and biomarkers, validate hypotheses from genomic data, and guide experimental design in microbial genomics, biotechnology, and environmental microbiology.
+You can read more about RNA-Seq Data Analysis reading our dedicated post on this topic!

 What is Transcriptomics